The Astronomical Society of Greenbelt

 The Astronomical Society of Greenbelt is an organization made up of people in and around Greenbelt, MD who are interested in astronomy.
 The group's objective is to educate people about the fascinating science and hobby of astronomy.
 Persons of all knowledge and skill levels, whether members of the Society or not, are welcome to attend activities.

-Regular meetings, normally featuring a presentation by an authority on some astronomical topic, are (usually) held on the last non-holiday Thursday of each month at the Greenbelt Community Center.
-Check our Events page and our message server (see link below) for specifics.
+Up to the start of the pandemic (late March 2020) regular meetings, normally featuring a presentation by an authority on some astronomical topic, were (usually) held on the last non-holiday Thursday of each month at the Greenbelt Community Center.

-Star parties are held on selected Saturdays -- and other days for notable events -- at the City of Greenbelt Observatory on Northway (extended) in Greenbelt.
-Visitors are welcome to set up their own telescopes on the hill.
-Check our Events page for scheduled dates, and check our message server a day or so in advance for specific star party agendas.
+Star parties were held on selected Saturdays -- and other days for notable events -- at the City of Greenbelt Observatory on Northway (extended) in Greenbelt.
+Visitors were welcome to set up their own telescopes on the hill there./p>

-Notice!
-All of ASG's remaining 2020 events, including meetings at the Greenbelt Community Center and star parties at the Greenbelt Observatory, were cancelled in late March due to the pandemic.
+All of ASG's remaining 2020 scheduled events, including meetings at the Greenbelt Community Center and star parties at the Greenbelt Observatory, were cancelled in late March due to the pandemic.
 And they remain cancelled.
-However, we are now (in mid-June) resuming operations in an online mode.
+However, we resumed operations in mid-June in an online mode.

 ASG message server (groups.io/g/greenbeltastro)

-2020 ASG brochure (All scheduled events will be online until further notice)
+2020 ASG brochure (All events will be online until further notice)

 2020 ASG star party schedule (All scheduled events have been cancelled until further notice)